millyanne93/Bramas-Enterprises/README.md

 - **Register** as a new user or **login** with an existing account.
 - **Browse** available cars for rent.
 - **Book** a car and manage your bookings.
-- **Admin** can add new cars, manage users, and view booking details through the admin dashboard.